yabbadabbler/mhn/README.md

 This will log the events as CEF to /var/log/mhn-arcsight.log

 ## Data
-*NOTICE* **This section is out of date.
-Community data is not collected by Anomali although MHN still attempts to send this data to Anomali servers.**
+*NOTICE* **Community data is not collected by Anomali although old MHN installs still attempt to send this data to Anomali servers.**

 The MHN server reports anonymized attack data back to Anomali, Inc. (formerly known as ThreatStream).
 If you are interested in viewing this data, get details